 Definition: Number of children, aged 0-6 that received services at some point during the calendar year.
-A child is reported in the EFIS report in which he/she received services and counted once during the year.
-This data element is only used when a child participates in an early learning activity
+A child is reported in the EFIS report in which they received services and counted once during the year.
+This data element is only used when a childparticipates in an early learning activity